viggyfresh/CliNER/README.rst

 (2) Set the CLICON_DIR environment variable

-    In order to run CliCon, you must define the CLICON_DIR environment variable.
+    In order to run CliNER, you must define the CLICON_DIR environment variable.

     **This variable must be the path of the directory created by git.**